KodeMunkie/gameboycameralib/README.md

 byte[] myRaw2BppImageDataArray = codec.encode(myBufferedImageData);
 ```

-The source BufferedImage data assumed using the the Indexed palette RGB values, will be dithered and converted to the
+The source BufferedImage data, which is assumed to be using the Indexed palette RGB values, will be dithered and
-specified dimensions to be compatible with Gameboy hardware.
-If you want to customise this then consider using the
+converted to the specified dimensions compatible with Gameboy hardware.
+If you want to customise this then consider
-"encodeNoPreprocessing" method, but you will need the image to have the RGB values defined
+using the "encodeNoPreprocessing" method, but you will need the image to have the RGB values defined
 and in use in IndexedPalette, with the width/height of the Gameboy image format
 (160x144 for printer saves or 128x112 for camera dumps).
 Equivalent to SaveImageExtractor there is also a SaveImageInjector class which can overwrite images in an existing